 If you’ve been building your savings to start investing and you’ve managed to put aside $30K, you may be wondering what your next step should be.
-If you’re new to investing or don’t want to be bothered with watching the market daily, low-maintenance investing is the best way to grow your money without it becoming a part-time job to keep up.
+How do I invest 30k?
+What is the best, low maintenance approach?

 Here are some great ways to apply that 30K towards growing your wealth.